viamrobotics/docs/docs/product-overviews/extending-viam/modular-resources.md

 Models allow any number of versions of a given resource to be controlled with a consistent interface.
 This is powerful, because you only need to learn and code against one interface which remains the same for different models of the same component type.

-For example, some DC motors can be controlled with GPIO and PWM, which you can interface with in different ways depending on the attached controlling hardware.
+For example, some DC motors can be controlled with GPIO, which you can interface with in different ways depending on the attached controlling hardware.
 Other DC motors are controlled with various serial protocols.
 This is simplified with Viam, as any motor model that implements the *rdk:component:motor* API can be powered with the *SetPower* method.

 Viam represents models with *colon-delimited-triplets*.
 For example, the __rdk:builtin:gpio__ model of the __rdk:component:motor__ API provides RDK support for GPIO-controlled DC motors and the __rdk:builtin:DMC4000__ model of the same __rdk:component:motor__ API provides support for the DMC 4000 motor.

-A common use-case for modular resources is to create a new model of an existing Viam API (resource type).
+A common use-case for modular resources is to create a new model using an existing Viam API.
 However, you can also create and expose new API types using modular resources.

 ## Modular Resource Management with the RDK